 - 2 to 3 tablespoons water or add as required for grinding

-for green chutney
+For green chutney

 - ½ inch ginger - roughly chopped

-- 1 to 2 green chillies
+- ½ teaspoon chopped green chillies or 1 to 2 green chillies

 - ¼ teaspoon salt